 At UB, you’ll learn and practice in spacious clinics that will soon be the most up-to-date facilities of their kind in the United States.

-The image above highlights the upcoming renovations in Squire Hall starting in 2020.
+The image above highlights the upcoming renovations in Squire Hall.
 The renovation will focus on Patient Clinics and The Welcome Center aiming to improve the standards of dental care and teaching.

 Two clinics constitute the primary teaching areas for the DDS program: the ninety-six-chair Richard A. Powell Comprehensive Oral Health Clinic, on the first floor; and the 100-chair second-floor clinic.
 The third- and fourth-year classes are divided into four practice groups of approximately equal size and are split between the two clinics.
 Each clinic is supported with a plaster room, dispensary window, instrument room, and X-ray rooms.

 The eighty-seven-chair third-floor clinic serves a variety of functions.
 It is the primary clinical area for many of the school’s specialty training programs.
 The Harold R. Ortman Graduate Prosthodontics Clinic houses specialty training in prosthodontics, and nearby is the clinical area for specialty training in periodontics.
 Support facilities include a laboratory, two X-ray rooms with nearby processing facilities, a plaster room, instrument and dispensing rooms, and a demonstration room.
 The third-floor clinic also houses the school’s postgraduate program in general dentistry.
 This one-year program provides DDS graduates with additional clinical training at a more advanced level of patient care.